nehagjoshi/nehajoshi.dev/content/post/leadership_skills.md

 # Methods of Monitoring

 - [-] Management by wandering about (MBWA).
 Walk around the whole office every day.
-Have a real feel for what's happening. communication is very important
+Have a real feel for what's happening.
+Communication is very important
-- [-] Back to the floor: for a stipulated time per year, try to go back to the basic job and try doing it.
+- [-] Back to the floor: For a stipulated time per year, try to go back to the basic job and try doing it.
 No need to be secretive.
 Better decision making due to this experience.

 # Communication
 - [-] Information cascade: Pass down at every level